kavyanagendrakumar/javascript-cheatsheet/docs/cheatsheet/functions.md

   let rabbit = new Rabbit(); // inherits from {constructor: Rabbit}
   alert(rabbit.constructor == Rabbit); // true (from prototype)

   // We can use constructor property to create a new object using the same constructor as the existing one.
-That’s handy when we have an object, don’t know which constructor was used for it (e.g. it comes from a 3rd party     // library), and we need to create another one of the same kind. let rabbit2 = new rabbit.constructor("Black Rabbit");
+  // That’s handy when we have an object, don’t know which constructor was used for it (e.g. it comes from a 3rd party library)
+  // , and we need to create another one of the same kind. let rabbit2 = new rabbit.constructor("Black Rabbit");
 ```
 JavaScript itself does not ensure the right "constructor" value.
 In particular, if we replace the default prototype as a whole, then there will be no "constructor" in it.
 So, to keep the right "constructor" we can choose to add/remove properties to the default "prototype" instead of overwriting it as a whole: